jwodder/query-issues/README.md

 Then, all repositories that still have more open issues are queried repeatedly in batches to get their remaining pages of open issues.

+When querying issues, the first 10 (by default) labels are retrieved for each issue.
+If any issue has more than this many labels, the remaining labels are queried in batches at this point.

-The key difference from `orgs-then-issues` is that this command fetches a page of issues for each repository as part of the same requests that fetch the repositories themselves.
+The key difference from `orgs-then-issues` is that this command fetches an initial page of issues for each repository as part of the same requests that fetch the repositories themselves.

 The program logs to stderr the number of repositories fetched, the number of open issues fetched, the elapsed time, and (if possible) the number of API rate